How to Move Abroad (& Why It’s More Than Just Packing Your Bags)

 You may not be legally recognized or get benefits in certain spots, because of your sexual orientation, religion, or beliefs.
 It might not be the best idea to move to Malaysia if you’re Jewish.

-In Utah, we cannot buy alcohol at regular supermarkets as it’s a Mormon state.
-While for me, it’s not an issue, if you’re huge on partying and wants to go for bottomless mimosas for brunch it might not be your cup of tea.
+In Utah, we couldn’t buy alcohol at regular supermarkets as it’s a Mormon state.
+While for me, it’s not an issue, if you’re huge on partying and want to go for bottomless mimosas for brunch it might not be your cup of tea.
+In the Netherlands every store was closed after 4 pm apart from one day a week when they arranged a shopping night.

 When Barbados started offering visas for digital nomads everyone got excited, but then it turned out that they’re very against LGBTQ and won’t issue visas.